-With its object-based sound system, Dolby Atmos is now the high-water mark for at-home surround sound.
+With its object-based sound system, Dolby Atmos is now the benchmark for at-home surround sound.
 Though it took some time to catch on, the format is now supported by Ultra HD Blu-ray discs and streaming services like Netflix, Amazon Prime Video, and Disney+.
-So, if you’ve got Dolby Atmos speakers, a Dolby Atmos-compatible AV receiver, and access to Dolby Atmos content, you should be hearing Dolby Atmos sound, right?
+So, if you’ve got Dolby Atmos speakers, a Dolby Atmos-compatible AV receiver or soundbar, and access to Dolby Atmos content, you should be hearing Dolby Atmos sound, right?

-Well, as it turns out, no — at least, not necessarily.
-To understand if your Atmos system is delivering true Atmos sound — and not just really, really good 5.1.2 or 7.1.2 surround — you need to understand how Dolby Atmos works with all of your media sources and components.
+Well, as it turns out, no, not necessarily.
+To understand if your Atmos system is delivering true Atmos sound — and not just really good 5.1.2 or 7.1.2 surround — you need to understand how Dolby Atmos works with all of your media sources and components.
 It’s a bit technical, but we’re going to make it as simple as possible.

 What exactly is Dolby Atmos?